KopyTKG/wol/README.md

 # Wake on LAN (wol)

-Utility written with Go.
+Utility written with C++.
 It is my implementation of WakeOnLan and it's magic packet

 ## Building